justaszie/Bikeshare-Analysis/README.md

 This document is structured based on the process mentioned above and is pretty detailed.
 To save time, feel free to skip straight to the area that interests you:

-1. [Solution to the business problem](https://github.com/justaszie/Bikeshare-Analysis/tree/main#2-solution-to-business-problem ) - slide deck with the solution, if you’re here for a good time, not a long time 🙂
+1. [Business problem solution](https://github.com/justaszie/Bikeshare-Analysis/tree/main#2-solution-to-business-problem ) - slide deck with the solution, if you’re here for a good time, not a long time 🙂
 2. If you're interested in what's under the hood:
     * [Data preparation and cleanup steps](https://github.com/justaszie/Bikeshare-Analysis/tree/main#3-preparing-the-data) - steps I took to get the dataset ready for analysis.
 It includes the links to download the full dataset and samples.
     * [Analysis steps](https://github.com/justaszie/Bikeshare-Analysis/tree/main#4-analysis) - how I structured the analysis using clean data and the insights I discovered.